Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

     name: Lester F. Buckley, CPA
     job_title: Partner
     body: >-
-      A third-generation accounting professional, Les is licensed to practice accounting in the states of Nebraska and Iowa.
-He provides tax, audit and consulting services to a diverse clientele including banks, agri-businesses, physicians, computer software companies, transportation
-      and warehousing companies, non-profit organizations and individuals.

       Les loves to spend time with his wife Nancy and their three children, their spouses and grandchildren.
 He also loves to play golf and bicycle.
       He has served in a volunteer capacity with many non-profit organizations over the years, including as board member and Treasurer of the Lancaster County Chapter of the American Red Cross, as well as a member of the Community Action board.

       #### BS in Business Administration, ??, 1977